-- In-app purchases (this is a common model of monetization in iOS and Android apps)
+- In-app purchases (this is a widespread mobile app business model in iOS and Android applications)

-- Subscriptions (this model of monetization is quite popular and works until the user decides to cancel the subscription; in most cases, subscription apps have an onboarding or free trial period)
+- Subscriptions (this model of monetization is quite popular and works until the user decides to cancel the subscription; in most cases, subscription apps have a free trial period)

 Business plan example for a mobile app startup

-If you're interested, here we'd like to offer you a template business plan for a startup.
-Please keep in mind that, although the mobile app business plan itself is structured according to all the rules, the calculations are completely fictional.
+We’d like to offer you a business plan template for a startup updated to 2023.
+Keep in mind that, although this mobile app business plan itself is structured according to all the rules, the calculations are entirely fictional.

 Download the free PDF business plan template for a mobile app here.

 Writing a business plan for a mobile app startup isn’t easy.
 As a rule, the most challenging part of developing a business plan for a mobile app idea is writing the first page.
 Many people in this situation rush to find and download a free copy of another company’s business plan.
 They mistakenly believe that someone else’s business strategy will help them achieve their goals.
 But it absolutely won’t!